James Aikman Smith: Death

 Smith was travelling on the train with the Scotland team for the international match with Wales in Cardiff in 1931.
 He became seriously ill and he was taken to a hospital in Stafford.
-He passed away soon after his admission.
+He died soon after his admission.
 Only a day before he seemed in the best of health when he attended the funeral of Andrew Balfour.

 The value of his estate was given as £110, 663 and 4 shillings and 8d.